CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-It only names itself ('Meeting Scheduler Helper') and a category ('Business Automation') without describing what it actually does—no mention of scheduling, calendar management, invitations, or any specific capabilities.
+It only names itself ('Meeting Scheduler Helper') and its category ('Business Automation') without describing what it actually does—no mention of scheduling, calendar management, conflict resolution, or any specific capabilities.

 1 / 3